Subdivisions of Gran Colombia

 The Republic of Gran Colombia was a former independent country in northern South America, a post-Spanish colonial country that existed from 1819 to 1831.
-Its initial subdivisions, created in 1820, were revised and expanded in 1824.
+Its initial subdivisions, created in 1820, were revised and expanded in 1824 to 12 departments.

 1820 Departments

 The initial country subdivision of Gran Colombia was into three departments, without larger districts or smaller provinces.
 They were: